Prathaam-Modi/Hackathon_Team24/README.md

 Team Members
 List of team member names and email IDs with their contributions.

-Member          Name	Email      	Contribution
+Member Name : Prathaam Modi
+Email : pm030800@gmail.com
-Prathaam Modi	pm030800@gmail.com	Solo App Build
+Contribution : Solo App Build

 References
 Affix links to the online tools/repositories/blogs etc., which helped you along the development of the project